sensebox/books/en/assembly/assembly03_osem.md

 > ***hint:*** *you may change the OSeM website-language in the navbar!*

 Register your senseBox by filling out the form [here](http://www.opensensemap.org/register).
-In step 2 of the registration you are asked for a hardware setup specification.
+During the registration you are asked for a hardware setup specification.
 Choose *senseBox:home* and tick the *senseBox:home with (Ethernet)* or *senseBox:home (WiFi)* checkbox, depending on your edition.

 Once the registration is completed, you will receive an email containing keys for your senseBox and sensors, as well as an custom arduino-sketch (see the file extension `.ino`) which you'll need to upload onto the microcontroller.